E2E Spoken Entity Extraction for Virtual Agents: Dataset

 We collect training data from several production EVA applications including banking, insurance, mobile service, and retail from callers based in the United States.
-Our collections are user responses to several prompts consists in the form of audio samples and labels by human-in-the-loop agents.
+Our collections are user responses in the form of audio samples and labels by human-in-the-loop agents.
 Human agents listen to customer inputs, then either type a human-readable entity or report an invalid input provided by a user.
 We remove the samples where user doesn't provide a meaningful inputs (keeping 70\%-85\% utterances).
 Thus creating a data with {\em (speech, entity)} pairs used by automatic extraction systems.
-Table \ref{tab:data} show statistics for each prompt type we collect namely, first name, last name, full name, postal and email address.
-It also shows size of training and test sets.
-We found that speaker generally took longer to tell their full name and email address compared to other prompt types.
-We lowercase all entities to lowercase characters.
+Table \ref{tab:data} show statistics for each prompt type we use namely, first name, last name, full name, postal and email address for experiments.
 We keep additional valid sets which are size of 10\% of train sets for model selection.
 Table \ref{tab:data} also shows median duration in the training set and also 95\% percentile range for it.

-For testing purposes, we randomly sampled audio from a large pool of data, which is collected at different time frames than train data, but the same set of applications.
+For testing purposes, we randomly sampled audio from a large pool of data, which is collected at different time frames than train data, but from same set of applications.
 We imitate an human-in-the-loop scenario where annotators listen to user inputs, type the entity by listening to audio only once in the limited time.
 Our test participants are a mix of native and non-native speakers who could be less exposed to {\it European} names.
-Table \ref{tab:results} shows size for test data for each type.
+Table \ref{tab:data} shows size for test data for each type.
 It is often observed that the test participants introduce errors when labeling in a constraint setting like an EVA.
 Later, we employ native speakers of English to verify and correct entity labels.
 The last column in Table \ref{tab:results} shows human-in-the-loop performance in a constraint setting.

-In dialog systems customers are prompted to provide information such as personal names, postal addresses, and email addresses at various dialog turns using different authored prompts.
-In Table~\ref{tab:auto}, we present a few sample responses from callers to such prompts and desired system output by predicting both start and end of an entity.
-We consider first word as first-name and rest of the words as last-name for full name entity extraction.